 Eliminate standing water and dampness.
 Adult cockroaches can survive two or three months without food, but only about a month without water.

 Step 2: Get Rid of the Clutter and Mess!

 Roaches love clutter.
-Piles of clothes, papers, boxes, and other items—especially in dark, damp spots—are ideal habitat for roaches.
-They can feast on just about everything in there, from the box, to the glue, to the fibers of paper or clothing.
-Keep your house clean and clutter free—even in the attic, basement, and garage.
+Piles of clothes, papers, boxes, and other items—especially in dark, damp spots—are ideal habitats for roaches.
+They can feast on just about everything in there, from the box to the glue, to the fibers of paper or clothing.
+Keep your house clean and clutter-free—even in the attic, basement, and garage.
 These are all hot spots for roach activity.

 If you step on a roach with your shoe, be sure to clean it off.
-There is a thick casing that surrounds the eggs called an ootheca, and its important to make sure the egg doesn't survive.
-When getting rid of a dead cockroach, flush them down the toilet, so it is out of your house entirely.
+A thick casing surrounds the eggs called an ootheca, and it's important to make sure the egg doesn't survive.
+When getting rid of a dead cockroach, flush them down the toilet so it is out of your house entirely.
 Don't leave them on the floor or throw them in the garbage since other roaches can actually eat their carcass as food.

 If you have roach activity inside your bathroom, especially around the sink or bathtub, here are a few tips.
 Leave that drain plugin.
 If they can't get up the drain, they cannot enter your bathroom.
 Make sure all the areas around the tub and the sink are caulked.
 I can't tell you how important that is.
 Roaches can get through any opening.
 Caulk every opening you see.
 It prevents them from getting through.

 As for under the sink, you can make your own traps by lining the inside of a Tic Tac box with flypaper and leave the top open so roaches can get inside.
-Once they get in, it will trap them preventing them from escaping.
-You will need to check these traps daily and replace as necessary.
+Once they get in, it will trap them, preventing them from escaping.
+You will need to check these traps daily and replace them as necessary.